 Driving in Lima is not for the faint-hearted, but if you keep your sense of humour and sharpen your reflexes, you will soon be able to flow into the traffic.
 During weekdays, city traffic can be aggressive and exhausting, but the advantage of driving your own vehicle comes on the weekends or during your free time, when there are literally hundreds of places you can discover and explore both inside and outside of Lima.

-When you first arrive in Peru, you can drive on your International Driver’s License for six months, or your normal license for 6 months.
+When you first arrive in Peru, you can use your license from back home for up to 6 months.
 After that, you will need to get a local license.
 (Follow the link to learn how to obtain your Peruvian driver’s licence.)
 If stopped by the police, you will need to show your passport to demonstrate that you have been in the country for less than this period.
+An international driver’s permit can also be helpful since it helps the police understand the driver’s license from your home country.
+Note the the International Driver’s Permit is not a driver’s license itself.
+You must use it with your current valid license.

 Before you start driving around Lima and discovering other parts of Peru, you must purchase the national vehicle insurance known as “SOAT” (Seguro Obligatorio de Accidentes de Tránsito).
 The SOAT is purchased annually, it is obligatory, and it provides immediate third party coverage for personal injuries and death.
 We recommend that you also purchase additional private insurance for your vehicle.
 Auto insurance is widely available through most insurance companies and brokers, so do some research to make sure you find the one that best suits your needs.
 Very few people in Peru take out any kind of private insurance on their vehicles, and even bus companies are truant.